Reliability and Validity Evidence of Multiple Balance Assessments in Concussed Athletes

 Data Sources: Literature considered for review included publications with reliability and validity data for the assessments of balance (CTSIB, SOT, BESS, Romberg test, and Wii Fit) from PubMed, PsycINFO, and CINAHL.

 Data Extraction: We identified 63 relevant articles for consideration in the review.
 Of the 63 articles, 28 were considered appropriate for inclusion and 35 were excluded.

 Data Synthesis: No current reliability or validity information supports the use of the CTSIB, SOT, Romberg test, or Wii Fit for balance assessment in athletes with a concussion.
 The BESS demonstrated moderate to high reliability (interclass correlation coefficient = 0.87) and low to moderate validity (sensitivity = 34%, specificity = 87%).
 However, the Romberg test and Wii Fit have been shown to be reliable tools in the assessment of balance in Parkinson patients.

 Conclusions: The BESS can evaluate balance problems after a concussion.
 However, it lacks the ability to detect balance problems after the third day of recovery.
 Further investigation is needed to establish the use of the CTSIB, SOT, Romberg test, and Wii Fit for assessing balance in athletes with concussions.

-Murray, Nicholas, Anthony Salvatore, Douglas Powell, Rebecca Reed-Jones.
+Murray, Nicholas G., Anthony P. Salvatore, Douglas Powell, Rebecca J. Reed-Jones.

 "Reliability and Validity Evidence of Multiple Balance Assessments in Concussed Athletes."